[Skip to Content]

 Additional Guidance

 Wireless advanced lighting controls not only save money, but can enable increased flexibility in light levels to suit user preferences.
-The Green Proving Ground recommends that wireless advanced lighting controls be integrated with LED lighting during renovations.
+The GSA Green Proving Ground recommends that wireless advanced lighting controls be integrated with LED lighting during renovations.
 They should also be considered for retrofits, targeting facilities with minimal lighting controls, high lighting energy use (EUI > 3.25 kWh/ft2/yr) and utility rates > $.10 kWh.